Abdelaziz-Elshrkawy/Hosting-a-Full-Stack-Application/Diagrams and Documentation/Documentation.md

 ###    - after deploying it is important to check the website functionality by visiting the website url and trying website features.

 ______________________________________________________________
-## NOTE THE LINK WILL NOT WORK BECAUSE THE AWS SERVICE AWS TEMPORARY FOR THE PROJECT AND THE AWS ACCOUNT WAS SUSPENDED AFTER COMPLETION
+## NOTE THE LINK WILL NOT WORK BECAUSE THE AWS SERVICE WAS TEMPORARY FOR THE PROJECT
 ## Project Links
 ### [forntend link (website link)](http://udagram-bucket-07.s3-website-us-east-1.amazonaws.com)